 Name Tag Required Description content-version PROP_STR yes Version string for the content of this machine description.
-The currently defined version is "1". md-generation# PROP_VAL no A 64-bit unsigned integer that monotonically increases if the ma- chine description is updated while the domain remains bound, that is, configured within the Hypervisor.
+Currently defined version is "1" md-generation# PROP_VAL no A 64-bit unsigned integer that monotonically increases if the machine description is updated while the domain remains bound, that is, configured within the Hypervisor.
 A value of zero is to be assumed if this property is absent.